Heather M. Conboy

 I work in the Laboratory for Software Engineering Research (LASER).
 My research interests are in the areas of requirements engineering, static analysis, and real-time monitoring/guidance.

-The goal of my PhD research has been to investigate techniques to improve the quality of human-intensive processes (HIPs) (e.g., medical procedures) that involve coordination among human performers, software applications, and hardware devices.
+The goal of my research is to investigate techniques to improve the quality of human-intensive processes (HIPs) (e.g., medical procedures) that involve coordination among human performers, software applications, and hardware devices.
 Since the HIPs are often complex involving aspects such as concurrency and exceptional situations, I have developed static analysis techniques that help prevent the HIPs from violating their overall system requirements and evaluated these techniques on case studies.

 I contributed to the FLAVERS model checker that employs static data flow analysis techniques to verify whether or not all potential traces through a finite-state model of a system satisfy a given requirement of that system.
 If not, this model checker can generate a counterexample trace that illustrates a potential system requirement violation to help with program understanding and debugging.